 Collateral to avail loan: Bonds can be used as collateral to avail loan.

-Can sell in Secondary Market: You can sell / trade bonds in the secondary market.
+Can sell at Secondary Market: You can sell / trade bonds in the secondary market.

-Numbers on this table are from average interest paid by major PSU banks and current rate of interest by RBI G-Sec as of Oct 2018.
+Numbers in this table are for average interest paid by major PSU banks and current rate of interest by RBI G-Sec as of Oct 2018.
 Please validate number again before investing.
-Rate of interest is keep changing depend on various market / economy conditions.
+The rate of interest has kept changing depending on various market / economy conditions.

 |Days||FD (Yield)||G Sec (Yield)|

-T-Bills: T-Bills are for less than one year and part of buy in discount and sell in premium, so you need to pay short-term capital gain (STCG) on this as per applicable slab rate.
+T-Bills: T-Bills are for less than one year and part of buy in discount and sell at a premium, so you need to pay short-term capital gain (STCG) on this as per applicable slab rate.

-Bonds: Interest income credited in your bank account every 6 months, so it is considered as income from other source so tax need to pay as per your tax slab.
+Bonds: Interest income credited to your bank account every 6 months, so it is considered as income from other source so tax need to pay as per your tax slab.

-In case of any appreciation in the bond price, it is considered capital gain.
+In case of any appreciation in the bond price, it is considered a capital gain.
 Long-term (LTCG) is 10% flat or 20% with indexation.
-If G-Sec are held for more than 3 years it’s come under LTCG, if less than 3 years then it’s STCG.
+If G-Sec are held for more than 3 years, it's come under LTCG, if less than 3 year then it's STCG.